congo-basin-institute/web-design-workshop/README.md

 - Markup text file

-### Session 3: How do I publish a web page?

-- Version control & GitHub
-- Demo GitHub Pages

-#### Hands on

-- Create “Hello World” web page
-- Setup GitHub account
-- Publish to GitHub

-### Session 4: How do I build a web site?
+### Session 3: How do I build a website?

 - Demo blank site
 - Setup files and folders
 - Page structure
 - Setup nav links
-- How to add an image
 - Writing for the web

 #### Hands on

 - Plan your site by sketching, writing text
-- Starting to write code and ake pages
+- Starting to write code and make pages
 - Setup nav links
 - Markup text on pages

-### Session 5: How do I publish a web site?
+### Session 4: How do I publish a website?

+- Version control & GitHub
 - How to use GitHub
 - Push and Pull
 - Fork and clone a repo
 - Publish to GitHub Pages
+- Demo GitHub Pages

 #### Hands on

+- Create “Hello World” web page
+- Setup GitHub account
 - Working with Git
+- Publish to GitHub

 ## Day 2

-### Session 6: Photography for the Web
+### Session 5: Photography for the Web
 - Using mobile phone camera
 - Framing and Light
-- Photography
+- Photograph people and landscapes
+- Prepare photos for the web

 #### Hands on
 - Take photos
 - Prepare photos for the web
 - Add photos to your site

-### Session 7: Design for the Web
+### Session 6: Design for the Web

 - Atmosphere
 - Color